freemocap/skellycam/README.md

 ---

-This iteration of SkellyCam operates with an [Tauri](https://tauri.app) application.
+This iteration of SkellyCam operates with an [Tauri](https://tauri.app) application (or react electron? lol).
 The frontend UI is built using Nuxt and VueJS, and the backend code that connects to cameras, pulls synchronized images, saves videos, etc is build in Python hosted behind a Uvicorn/FastAPI server.